-The CEA issued its position in a filing to the Federal Communications Commission (FCC) on a mandate in the 1996 Telecommunications Act that called for retail availability of digital cable television equipment.
+The CEA issued its position in a filing to the Federal Communications Commission (FCC) on a mandate in the 1996 Telecommunications Act, which called for retail availability of digital cable television equipment.
 To comply, the cable industry has authorized CableLabs to develop specifications for a digital cable standard known as OpenCable.
-While OpenCable specifications have been developed, the issue remains stalled due what CEA members see as a troubling licensing requirement, called PHILA, (POD-Host Interface Licensing Agreement.
+While OpenCable specifications have been developed, the issue remains stalled due to what CEA members see as a troubling licensing requirement, called PHILA, (POD-Host Interface Licensing Agreement).

 CE manufacturers say the PHILA agreement, which has been urged by Hollywood and cable companies, violate the FCC's navigation devices rules and "contains onerous and draconian copy protection provisions, which if implemented, would lead to irate consumers and a stalled digital television transition," according to the CEA statement.

 "For competitive manufacturers, the CableLabs certification process would lead to an increase in bottom-line costs and significant delays in time-to-market for new products.
 But millions of current and potential DTV consumers stand to lose the most from being locked out of a competitive market for cable DTV products," said Michael Petricone, CEA Technology Policy VP.

 CEA proposed the FCC insist on a more productive and transparent approach to PHILA, which would include a public, inter-industry, Web-based reflector or advisory committee.
 CEA also proposed the determination that certain elements of the publicly available PHILA violate FCC regulations; and the imposition of sanctions on multiple service operators (MSO's) combined with the issuance of regulations enforcing the right to attach if a PHILA agreement is not concluded by a date certain.